CyberFlameGO/svnpython/Doc/library/zlib.rst

    the checksum in packed binary format this is not necessary as the return value is the correct 32bit binary representation regardless of sign.

-.. versionchanged:: 2.6
-   The return value is in the range [-2**31, 2**31-1] regardless of platform.
-In older versions the value is signed on some platforms and unsigned on others.

-.. versionchanged:: 3.0
-   The return value is unsigned and in the range [0, 2**32-1] regardless of platform.

 .. function:: compress(string[, level])